NickJarvie/nick-jarvie/README.md

 ### Hi there 👋

-I am designer and web developer interested in making design accessible through simple contemporary technology.
+I am a designer and web developer interested in making design accessible through simple contemporary technology.

 While my primary interest is in design, I am growing my skill in web development to bring these two areas together to make my design capability more available.
 I enjoy working with other motivated and imaginative people to achieve common objectives using industry standard toolsets.